Overview of Cathedral High School

 STEAM-Based Applied Learning

 Cathedral students are engaged by an active faculty in a rigorous academic program that challenges them to excel.
 The college preparatory program includes Advanced Placement (AP), early college classes, and a full array of electives.
 Students participate in career exploration classes such as the MedScience partnership with Tufts University School of Medicine, business and finance classes in partnership with Fidelity Investments, marketing, and law classes.

 STEAM-based learning is also central to the program of study.
 STEAM is an acronym for learning that incorporates science, technology, engineering, arts and mathematics.
 The goal of STEAM-based education is to incorporate applied learning principles through creation, design, and innovation.
-Every summer, all students in grades 7 through 9 also participate in a summer program of STEAM and applied learning.
+Every summer, all new students entering grades 7 through 9 also participate in a summer program of STEAM-based applied learning.

 Leadership & Service